Digital Marketing Agency | SEO, Paid Social & PPC

 • Editing, with a particular focus on maintaining brand voice, optimizing content for search engines, aligning with the customer journey, and adapting the format for specific channels.

-• Content promotion, whether through public relations efforts or paid channels.
+• Content promotion, via public relations or paid channels.

-Persona development and customer journey mapping stand as important components of any comprehensive content strategy.
-They aren’t isolated tasks but rather dynamic guidelines that you will frequently revisit and revise in response to performance data.
+Personal development and customer journey mapping are key parts of any holistic content strategy.
+These are not static exercises but rather living guidelines that you will refer to regularly and update in light of performance data.

 Persona Development